khrystia-k/airbus-image-segmentation/README.md

 # Airbus Image segmentation

 This repository contains code for the Airbus Ship Detection Challenge on Kaggle, which involves segmenting ships in satellite images.
-For solving this problem were used U-net model architecture and dice score for evaluation.
+For solving this problem U-net model architecture was used and dice score for evaluation.

 ## Installation
 To get started with this project, clone the repository and install the required dependencies:
 ```
 git clone https://github.com/khrystia-k/airbus-image-segmentation.git
 cd airbus-image-segmentation